SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU10.md

 <!-- MR 10.3.0 [CU10] - FR 10.4.1 -->

-In some rare cases, an attempt would incorrectly be made to update a service that had already been deleted, causing that service to re-appear.
+In some rare cases, if an attempt was made to update a service that had just been deleted, the service could re-appear.

 Additional logging has now been added to allow better tracing of errors that occur while creating or updating services.